nrepl/piggieback/README.md

 See the pull request #108 for more background and discussion on the current solution.

+## FAQ

+### Why "piggieback" instead of "piggyback"?

+That's one of life's greatest mysteries.
+Only Chas can answer that one.

+### Why is the artifact group id "cider" instead of "nrepl"?

+Bozhidar took over the maintenance of Piggieback before taking over the maintenance of nREPL.
+That's why for a period of time Piggieback lived under CIDER's GitHub org and back then it made sense to use CIDER's group id.
+Eventually, it got reunited with nREPL, but we've opted to preserve the CIDER group id to avoid further breakages.

+For the same reason the main namespace is `cider.piggieback` instead of `nrepl.piggieback.`

 ## Need Help?

 Send a message to the [clojure-tools](http://groups.google.com/group/clojure-tools) mailing list, or ping `@bhauman` or `@bbatsov` on the Clojurians Slack or Twitter if you have questions or would like to contribute patches.

+## Acknowledgements

+[Nelson Morris](http://twitter.com/xeqixeqi) was instrumental in the initial development of piggieback.

 ## License